lmc2179/lmc2179.github.io/drafts/pretreatment_controls.md

+You should include pretreatment measurements of the outcome and unit covariates in your A/B tests

-# A pretreatment measurement gives us more efficient estimates of treatment effects
+# Including pretreatment measurements gives us more efficient estimates of treatment effects in A/B tests

+## Example

+## Simulation

+## Why this works - smaller residual size

 # What happens if we pick a bad pretreatment measurement?

 # Even a really good pretreatment measurement doesn't solve the problem of a missing confounder